The first step in my journey to mindful eating was realizing it is OK to be hungry every now and then.

 This leads me to step number two in this journey.

-Step number two is learning even more about my body and what it is trying to tell me.
-In order to do this I need to eliminate common allergens such as dairy, wheat and tough-to-digest foods like meats for a period.
+Such as dairy, wheat and tough-to-digest foods like meats for a period.
 Then, after the detoxification period, as I slowly add the foods back I will know what the effects of each type of food are on my body.

 What changed my mind was waking up at 3AM last Friday night (or technically that is Saturday) not sleeping after a work happy hour.
 I still got to bed by 9:30 mind you, but after a few glasses of wine I don’t ever sleep well.
 Add the stress of the week on top of the alcohol I was wide awake with a headache knowing I would have to be up bright and early with a very active 2 year old.
 Warm milk didn’t even help.
 It was at that time that I emailed Michelle that I would like to join.
 I’ve never done a detox and I like trying new things so why not?